Aerial archaeology: Oblique vs. vertical photography

 The choice between oblique and vertical photography depends on the specific research questions and the characteristics of the site being investigated.
-Often, archaeologists utilize a combination of both techniques to gain a comprehensive understanding of the archaeological record.
+Often, archaeologists use a combination of both techniques to gain a comprehensive understanding of the archaeological record.

 Identifying archaeological features in aerial images

 Certain archaeological features are more visible from the air than on the ground due to their nature.
 A key concept behind interpretation in aerial archaeology is that formation processes affect site features differently after abandonment.
 For a site to be detected by a remote sensing method, one would expect alterations to the soil or subsoil e.g. ditches, pits, banks, mounds, walls etc. which often are visible in relief.

 Effects of sub-soil features on the growth of crops.
 This allows for diagnosis of sub-soil features by visual inspection of crops using aerial images.

 Tiny differences in ground conditions caused by buried features can be emphasized by a number of factors and viewed from the air: